Task loading

+Excessive task loading is implicated in many diving accidents, and may be limited by adding tasks one at a time, and adequately developing the requisite skills for each before adding more.
+Excessive task load can be referred to as task overload and task saturation.

+Measurement

 Task loads may be measured and compared.
 NASA uses six sub-scales in their task load rating procedure.
 Three of these relate to the demands on the subject and the other three to interactions between subject and task.
 Ratings contain a large personal component and may vary considerably between subjects, and over time as experience is gained.